KeithNHow/JsonExamples/Readme.md

 ReadFrom(InStream) - Reads the JSON data from the stream into a JsonToken variable.

 Variant - Represents an AL variable object.
 The AL variant data type can contain many AL data types.
-Jsonobject - Is a container for JSON object. default JsonObject contains an empty JSON object.
+JsonToken - is a container for well formed Json data.
+A default JsonToken object contains the JSON value of NULL.
-JsonArray - Is a container for JSON array. default contains an empty JSON array.
+JsonObject - Is a container for well formed JSON data.
+A default Json Object contains an empty JSON object JsonArray - Is a container for well formed JSON array.
+A default Json array contains an empty Json Array.
-JsonValue - Is a container for JSON value. default is set to the JSON value of NULL.
+JsonValue - Is a container for well formed JSON value.
+A default JsonValue is set to the JSON value of NULL.
 RecordRef - References a record in a table.
 FieldRef - References a field in a table.
 FieldType - References the type of a table field